Go Back

 Method

-1. Boil quail eggs and peel.
+1. Optional: Boil quail eggs and peel.
 Set them aside in the refrigerator

-1 lb Beef brisket, sirloin, or flank, 1/2 Onion, 5 stems White part of the green onion
+1-1.5 lbs Beef eye round chuck (I use this), top round, brisket, sirloin, or flank, 1/2 Onion, 5 stems White part of the green onion, Optional: A small square of dashima and a slice of half-moon cut Korean radish

-7. Place the meat in a bowl and set it aside to cool
+6. Remove the cooked beef and set it aside to cool

-8. Strain out the vegetables in a heat-safe bowl, saving the broth
+7. Strain out the vegetables into a heat-safe bowl, reserving the broth.

-9. When the meat is cool to touch, either shred or cut it into strips with your hands or a kitchen knife
+8. Once the meat is cool enough to handle, shred or cut into strips.

-10. Add the strips of meat back to the pot with the broth stock
+9. Add the strips of meat back to the pot with the broth stock, soy sauce, sugar, garlic, dashida, and green peppers (optional)